 The skin on your knees usually starts to sag before the rest of your legs do.
 “You have a lot of bony prominence and tendons and ligaments, but no fat and muscle,” says Dr. Lee.
 “You don’t have as much of that cushion to plump up the skin there, so that’s where you notice the hollows and boniness.”
 Salicylic acid and urea in skin care products exfoliate, so choosing a moisturizer that contains one—Dr. Lee recommends CeraVe Renewing SA Cream—will hydrate, brighten, and smooth to give your skin new life.
 Plus, here’s why the skin on your knees and elbows is darker.

 Like your knees, your elbows are mostly bone, without fat and muscle to plump them up.
 On top of that, people tend to lean on their elbows, and the weight of that puts stress on the area, says Dr. Lee.
 Using a moisturizer with salicylic acid or urea can rejuvenate leathery elbows.
-Also, check out the signs your skin care products are bad for your skin.
+(Learn about your funny bone and why it hurts to hit it.)

 Most people notice their first gray hairs during middle age as their bodies stop producing pigment cells.
 However, for those who begin to grow grays before their 30s, also known as premature graying, it’s hereditary.
 Dermatologists abide by the 50/50/50 rule of thumb: By age 50, half of the population will have at least 50 percent gray hair.
 However, a worldwide survey published in the British Journal of Dermatology, found this percentage was actually lower.
 By age 50, only six to 23 percent of people with go half gray.